4-LEGS: 4D Language Embedded Gaussian Splatting: Evaluation

 \subsection{Limitations}

 Our method can localize a given text query spatially and temporally.
 However, there are several limitations to consider.
 First, as the 3D Gaussian Splatting representation we build upon is optimized per timestep, runtime may potentially become an issue for longer videos.
 We also inherit its quality for rendering the scene from novel views.
 In the spatio-temporal highlights we created, we did observe some visual artifacts, particularly when the rendered Gaussians are close to the camera view.
 Second, our localization accuracy is tied to our video encoder backbone.
 We found that ViCLIP struggled with fine grained localization of some actions (\emph{e.g.}, highlighting the entire Panda rather than its paws in Figure~\ref{fig:results}).
 Given the high volume of research focusing on video-to-text models as well as field-based representations, we expect both localization accuracy and video quality to improve with future backbones.
+Third, training both dynamic 3D Gaussians and an autoencoder per scene is time-consuming and computationally intense.
+Speeding up preprocessing is promising future work.

 Additionally, if the user inputs a query that does not appear in the scene, our approach may localize related regions.
 For instance, the query \emph{A person swinging the bat} in the Basketball scene yields localized timesteps where the ball is in the air (see Figure \ref{fig:limitations}).
 This happens because our approach assumes that the existence of 3D Gaussians with a relevancy score above 0.5 signify that the queried action indeed appears in the 3D scene.
 This issue could be alleviated by computing a more scene-specific relevancy score, which considers additional scene-relevant phrases as negative prompts.